 I hear gray wolves howling around my house a lot and wanted to study them to understand them better.
 The wolf has always been a tradition in America forever.

-In some Native American tribes, the wolf was known as a spirit animal to many people, Some tribes such as the Quileute and the Kwakiutl tell stories of their first ancestors transformed from wolves into men.
+In some Native American tribes, the wolf was known as a spirit animal to many people.
+Some tribes, such as the Quileute and the Kwakiutl, tell stories of their first ancestors transformed from wolves into men.

 The wolf is a highly intelligent, social creature.
-They can run fast, work in packs to take down large prey, and have a very complex social structure.
+They can run fast, work in packs to take down large prey, and have a complex social structure.

 The word wolf comes from one of the most common Anglo-Saxon names, Wulf.
 Surnames like Lovett, Lovel, and Lowell, are derived either from Anglo-Norman nicknames such as wolf cub or son of a wolf.
 The name is prevalent, with the Louvre museum once called Lupara, as the owner intended it to be a wolf kennel.
 The word Lupara is derived from Lupus, meaning wolf.